bkpathak/bkpathak.github.io/_posts/2016-06-12-scala-substitution-model.md

 In `Scala` program expressions are evaluated in the same way we would evaluate a mathematical expression.
 For example we know the expression $(2 * 2) + (3 * 4)$ will be evaluated by first evaluating $2 * 2$ and $3 * 4$ and finally $4 + 12$. `Scala` evaluation works in same way.
 Similarly in `Scala` non-primitive expression is evaluated as follows.

-1. Take the leftmost operator.
+1. Take the operator with highest precedence.
 2. Evaluate its operands from left to right.
 3. Apply the operator to operand values.